Samaritan's Purse: Facilities and fleets

-The organization donated two Beechcraft King Air B200 aircraft in 2011 to a similar Micronesia based organization.
+The organization donated two Beechcraft King Air B200 aircraft in 2011 to a similar Micronesia-based organization.

 Controversy

+The organization has been criticized for requiring staff to sign a controversial Statement of Faith which disavows homosexuality and same-sex marriage.
+This criticism arose when Samaritan’s Purse set up an Emergency Field Hospital in New York City during COVID-19.
+The organization's board of directors, which includes Franklin Graham's son, Edward Bell Graham, has also been criticized for the $622,000 yearly salary paid to Franklin Graham (as of 2015), which is 40–50% more than similar non-profit organizations.
+In 2024, The Charlotte Observer published a report comparing the 15 largest nonprofits in North Carolina.
+Samaritan’s Purse had one of the highest revenues in North Carolina and Franklin Graham brought in the lowest salary out of all of the highest earners.

 In March 2001, The New York Times reported that Samaritan's Purse had "blurred the line between church and state" in the way it had distributed publicly funded aid to victims of the January 2001 and February 2001 El Salvador earthquakes.
 Residents from several villages stated they first had to sit through a half-hour prayer meeting before receiving assistance.
 In a statement, USAID said Samaritan's Purse had not violated federal guidelines, but emphasized the need for the organization to "maintain adequate and sufficient separation" between prayer sessions and publicly funded activities.
+Franklin Graham has said that Samaritan’s Purse does not force religion on others, even in privately-funded ministry work where government grants are not involved.
+In 2020, he told The New York Times that the organization’s staff “would not force themselves on somebody and try to force our religion on somebody or what we believe.
+We don’t do that.”
+In 2025, Graham told Christianity Today, “Like the biblical story of the Good Samaritan, we help people in the ditches of life regardless of their beliefs or background—without asking for anything in return.”